kptdev/kpt/docs/design-docs/08-package-variant.md

    1. The downstream Repository is added to the CEL environment.
    1. All other CEL expressions are evaluated.
-1. Note that if any of the resources (e.g., the upstream PackageRevision, or the downstream Repository), processing stops and a failure condition is raised.
+1. Note that if any of the resources (e.g., the upstream PackageRevision, or the downstream Repository) are not found our otherwise fail to load, processing stops and a failure condition is raised.
+Similarly, if a CEL expression cannot be properly evaluated due to syntax or other reasons, processing stops and a failure condition is raised.

 #### Other Considerations
 It would appear convenient to automatically inject the PackageVariantSet